Giuscar/Image-viewer-on-board-STM32f429I-DISCOVERY/README.md

 The company didn't allow me to show the code, but you can view a report in italian in this [repository](https://github.com/Giuscar/Image-viewer-on-board-STM32f429I-DISCOVERY/blob/master/Monografia%20(italian).pdf)

 # Result
 There are some pictures available that show some results about what this software is able to do.
 In these pictures you can see an oscilloscope connected with the board.
-On the board the curve set on the oscilloscope will appear on the board screen.
+The curve set on the oscilloscope will appear on the board screen.
 These results are some examples:
 - Sinusoidal wave with 2.9V of amplitude and with frequency of 1Hz [board](https://github.com/Giuscar/Image-viewer-on-board-STM32f429I-DISCOVERY/blob/master/Results/1B.jpg) - [oscilloscope](https://github.com/Giuscar/Image-viewer-on-board-STM32f429I-DISCOVERY/blob/master/Results/1O.jpg)
 - Sinusoidal wave with 2.9V of amplitude and with frequency of 5Hz [board](https://github.com/Giuscar/Image-viewer-on-board-STM32f429I-DISCOVERY/blob/master/Results/2B.png) - [oscilloscope](https://github.com/Giuscar/Image-viewer-on-board-STM32f429I-DISCOVERY/blob/master/Results/2O.png)